alabyekkubo-ssuubi-brian/Graph-Mining/README.md

 # Project 2 — Graph Mining: Facebook Large Page-Page Network

+ALABYEKKUBO SSUUBI BRIAN
+AYEBALE LINDA KELLEN

 Graph-mining analysis of the **Facebook Large Page-Page Network** (SNAP / MUSAE): an undirected graph of ~22,470 official Facebook pages (nodes) connected by mutual likes (edges), labelled into four categories — politicians, governmental organisations, TV shows, and companies.

-This repository implements all four required tasks:
+This repository implements all four required tasks for the data mining project.:

 | Task | File | What it does |
 |------|------|--------------|